HerreraManuel/Group1/README.md

         FileExtensions - Class that holds two arraylist data structures.
 One which holds a list of source file extensions (.cpp, .hpp, .java, .c, etc.) and another list for generic text file extensions(.txt).
+        Intention of this class was to help make the implementation of new file metrics easier with a dedicated class that holds all the extensions.

     Repository Analyzer will....